-IO Interactive head Hannes Seifert has said that he is "personally really sorry" for the confusion caused by Hitman's revised launch plans, but maintains that the episodic approach "absolutely feels right" for the future of the game.
+IO Interactive head Hannes Seifert has said that he is "personally sorry" for the confusion caused by Hitman's revised launch plans, but maintains that the episodic approach "absolutely feels right" for the game's future.

 Speaking to VideoGamer.com about the multiple changes made to the game's launch model following its announcement last year, Seifert explained that the studio had done "some soul searching on that one, that's for sure.